 [a] approve a position description for, and the appointment of, the President and Chief Executive Officer (the "Chief Executive Officer"), and review and approve the criteria relevant to the Chief Executive Officer's compensation, evaluate the Chief Executive Officer's performance relative to that criteria, and fix the compensation of the Chief Executive based on such evaluation.

 [b] approve the appointment of senior management, (taking into account the objectives of the Corporation’s Diversity Policy), approve their compensation, and oversee the evaluation of their performance;

 [c] approve incentive compensation plans, equity compensation plans and other compensation plans for senior management, and approve compensation policies and guidelines applicable to employees of the Corporation; and

 [d] oversee the succession planning processes of the Corporation with respect to senior management.

-8. Code of Conduct > The Board shall support management in seeking to maintain a culture of integrity throughout the Corporation.
-The Board shall adopt, and subsequently oversee the implementation of, a code of business conduct and ethics (the “Code”) to promote integrity and deter wrongdoing that is applicable to Directors, officers and employees of the Corporation and that addresses, among other things, conflicts of interest (including procedures to identify and resolve conflicts and potential conflicts), protection and proper use of corporate assets and opportunities, confidentiality and use of confidential information, accounting complaints, fair dealing with all parties, compliance with applicable laws, rules and regulations and the reporting of illegal or unethical behaviour, and shall require management to establish processes and procedures to monitor compliance with the Code.
+9. Code of Conduct > The Board shall support management in seeking to maintain a culture of integrity throughout the Corporation.
+The Board shall adopt, and subsequently oversee the implementation of, a code of business conduct and ethics (the “Code”) to promote integrity and deter wrongdoing that is applicable to Directors, officers and employees of the Corporation and that addresses, among other things, conflicts of interest (including procedures to identify and resolve conflicts and potential conflicts), protection and proper use of corporate assets and opportunities, confidentiality and use of confidential information, accounting complaints, fair dealing with all parties, compliance with applicable laws, rules and regulations and the reporting of illegal or unethical behaviour.
+The Board shall also require management to establish processes and procedures to monitor compliance with the Code.

-9. Chairman of the Board > The Board shall approve a position description for the Chairman of the Board.
+10. Executive Co-Chairs of the Board > The Board shall approve a position description for the Executive Co-Chairs of the Board.

 [a] establish an Audit Committee, a Related Party and Conduct Review Committee, a Compensation Committee, and a Governance and Nominating Committee, and may establish such other committees as it deems advisable to assist it in discharging its duties under this Charter, and may establish committee charters and otherwise delegate to those committees such duties and responsibilities as may be permitted by law and as it deems necessary or advisable; and

-[b] approve position descriptions for the Chairman of each Board Committee.
+[b] approve position descriptions for the Chair of each Board Committee.

 [a] nominate and recommend to the shareholders candidates for election to the Board, taking into account the objectives of the Corporation’s Diversity Policy;

-[b] approve compensation arrangements for the Directors, for the Chairman of the Board, and for the Chairmen and members of Board Committees; and
+[b] approve compensation arrangements for the Directors, for the Executive Co-Chairs of the Board, and for the Chairs and members of Board Committees; and